-23.2.2 Stored Stroke Limit I
+26.2.2 Stored Stroke Limit I

-A stroke limit function used by the machine tool builder.
-Boundaries are set by the parameters ("#2013 OT - (Soft limit I -)" and "#2014 OT + (Soft limit I +)").
-The outside of the set boundary is the prohibited range.
+This is a stroke limit function used by the machine tool builder.
+Boundaries are set by the parameters "2013 OT-" and "#2014 OT+".
+The outside of the set boundary is the prohibited area.

-When used with the stored stroke limit II function, the confined range designated by the two functions becomes the moveable range.
+When used with the stored stroke limit II function, the tolerable area by both functions is the movable area.